TejasvOnly/TopologyGenerator/README.md

 # TopologyGenerator
 A topology generator for NS3 built on [olcpixelgameengine](https://github.com/OneLoneCoder/olcPixelGameEngine) for College Project.
 This program generates a code file based on user's created topology which can be compiled in NS3.
-This program is by no means finished or optimized, This is just a minor project.
+This software is by no means finished or optimized, This is just a minor project.